nwhitehead/cherry-lip-sync/README.md

 ## Output Format

+The output format is tab-separated values format (TSV).
+Each line contains a time as a floating point number measured in seconds since the start of the audio clip, followed by a `TAB` character, then a single letter indicating the viseme for that time.
+The letter is from the set `ABCDEFGHIJKX`.
+The fist viseme at time `0` may or may not be `X`.
+The final viseme on the last line will always be `X`.

 ## Comparison with Rhubarb

 https://github.com/user-attachments/assets/5490cbff-9e34-4464-ad8a-f21fbf633341

 The above video shows Rhubarb output for a challenging synthetic voice.
-On the left is the results without providing any text.
+On the left is the result without providing any text.
 On the right is the Rhubarb result with source text provided.

 Next Rhubarb is shown against Cherry.
 In this comparison Rhubarb has source text provided but Cherry just uses audio.
+Rhubarb struggles to get enough viseme changes to make the animation look convincing.
+Cherry picks more visemes but is perhaps too "chattery".